![]() |

 to .addon

-and put it into the same directory as ReShade.
+and put it into the add-on search directory configured in ReShade (which defaults to the same directory as ReShade).
 It will be picked up and loaded automatically on the next launch of the application.

 The graphics API abstraction is modeled after the Direct3D 12 and Vulkan APIs, so much of the terminology used should be familiar to developers that have used those before.